palantir/tslint/README.md

 The severity level of each rule can use the values `default`, `error`, `warning`/`warn`, and `off`/`none`.
 If no severity level is specified, `default` is used.
 The `defaultSeverity` option replaces the severity level for each rule that uses severity level `default` in the current file.
 Valid values for `defaultSeverity` include `error`, `warning`/`warn`, and `off`/`none`.

-The CLI exits with code 2 if an error is reported, and exits with code 0 otherwise.

 #### CLI

 usage: `tslint [options] file ...`